Pyramiden: Preservation

 Pyramiden is accessible by boat or snowmobile from Longyearbyen, either as part of a guided tour or independently.
 There is also the Pyramiden Heliport.
 There are no restrictions on visiting Pyramiden, but visitors are not allowed to enter any buildings without permission even if they are open.
 While most buildings are now locked, breaking into the buildings, vandalism and theft of artefacts have become a serious threat to Pyramiden as it contributes to the accelerating deterioration of the buildings.

 Pyramiden is maintained as a tourist destination by Arctic Travel Company Grumant, a division of Arktikugol.
 Tours through many buildings are available upon request at the Pyramiden Hotel.
 The movie theatre has been restored to fully functioning, and movies may now be booked on request.
 An archive of over 1000 Soviet films is preserved in the storerooms on the site.

 Since 2007, Arktikugol has been renovating the hotel and upgrading the infrastructure, including building a new power station with diesel generators, in order to accommodate tourists in the old settlement.
 Up to 30 workers have been living in the settlement year round to maintain the facilities and guide tourists visiting from Longyearbyen.

 As of 2013, the Pyramiden hotel has been reopened and it is possible to stay overnight in Pyramiden.
 The hotel also houses the Pyramiden Museum as well as a post office and a souvenir shop.
 There was a small hotel built of old shipping containers near the harbour, but this has closed since the hotel is now renovated and open for guests.
 There are no plans to renovate and reopen the whole settlement.

-In popular culture

-On August 2024, the turn-based tactical role-playing video game Reverse: 1999 released an event labelled "Farewell, Rayashki" which takes place in a fictional version of Pyramiden.
-Similar to the actual town, Rayashki takes place in a coal mining settlement located on an unspecified archipelago far north and managed by the fictional version of the Soviet Union.
-The event depicts the settlers' struggle in maintaining and uplifting their hometown as it slowly disappears due to exhausting the underground coal reserves.